CAIJ-UW/ATIP-OCR/README.md

 ## Let's get started

 ### Tutorial (compatible with MacOS & Linux):
 The goal of this tutorial is to walk you through how to render your scanned, image-based format documents into a machine-readable, text-based format.
-The following steps are designed to build up an intuition for the use of open-source software to faciliate access to information.
+The following steps are designed to build up an intuition for the use of open-source software to facilitate access to information.
 In the following, we will cover the high-level steps required to convert a large scanned document into a machine-readable and searchable format.
 For learning purposes, we recommend following the steps using one of two sample ATI/FOI disclosures provided in the repository.

 #### Step one: download the repository
-Download the repository, unzip the folder, and save it locally on your computer's harddrive.
+Download the repository, unzip the folder, and save it locally on your computer's hard drive.

 #### Step two: open your computer's command prompt
 Open your computer's command prompt.
 On MacOS, this is called the Terminal.
 To open the Terminal, simply press Command + Space and enter the word "Terminal" in the search bar.
 Double click the Terminal application listed under Top Hit to open it.